Historiography of the United Kingdom: County and local history

 Before the impact of high-powered academic scholarship in the 1960s, local history flourished across Britain, producing many nostalgic local studies.
-Local historians in 1870–1914 emphasized progress, growth and civic pride.
+Local historians in 1870–1914 emphasised progress, growth and civic pride.
 Local history became fashionable in the 18th and 19th centuries; it was widely regarded as an antiquarian pursuit, suitable for country gentry and parsons.
 The Victoria History of the Counties of England project began in 1899 with the aim of creating an encyclopedic history of each of the historic counties of England.

 Local history was a strength at Leicester University from 1930.
 Under W. G. Hoskins it actively promoted the Victoria county histories.
 He pushed for greater attention to the community of farmers, labourers and their farms in addition to the traditional strength in manorial and church history.
 The Victoria project is now coordinated by the Institute of Historical Research at the University of London.

 H. P. R. Finberg was the first Professor of English Local History; he was appointed by Leicester in 1964.
 Local history continues to be neglected as an academic subject within universities.
 Academic local historians are often found within a more general department of history or in continuing education.

 The British Association for Local History encourages and assists in the study of local history as an academic discipline and as a leisure activity by both individuals and groups.
 Most historic counties in England have record societies and archaeological and historical societies which coordinate the work of historians and other researchers concerned with that area.